-Stories are pieced together strangely.
+Stories get pieced together strangely.
 I can tell you a story about a hero.
 She saved many children by keeping them away from harm.
-She may have used violence to stop her enemies, but the children were always safe at the end of the day.
-She gave the most she could and never asked for … Continue reading Which side of the story?
+She may have used violence to stop her enemies, but the children were safe at the end of the day.
+She gave the most she could and never asked for a … Continue reading Which side of the story?

 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I got to talk with a professional author.
+Afterwards, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
-She pointed towards a CEO in the … Continue reading Difference in success
+She pointed towards a CEO in the publishing field. … Continue reading Difference in success

 After writers send their work out to be critiqued, it can feel as if forever stands in front of them.
 Time has stopped.
-Even as life goes by, nothing happens to them.
+Even as life goes by, nothing happens.
 They wait, filled with butterflies.
 Days and months and years all feel like lifetimes.
 Perhaps it's because they're nervous.
-They just sent their … Continue reading Waiting forever
+They sent their work - their … Continue reading Waiting forever

 Overworking is easy for a writer.
 Writers are constantly thinking of poetic lines and/or story developments.
-After a while, our stories can get mixed up and everything written comes out forced.
+After a while, our stories get mixed up and everything written comes out forced.
 But is it even possible for a writer to take a break?
 Kind of.
-We can psychically stop writing down stories or ideas.
-We … Continue reading Writing breaks
+We can psychically stop writing.
+We can pause and stop ourselves … Continue reading Writing breaks

-To create worlds that no one has ever seen before, we must cry, bleed, and smile.
+To create worlds that no one has seen before, we must cry, bleed, and smile.
 Life isn't just the sunny side.
-We need a thunderstorm to give others a rainbow.
-So, if it seems like it's not going your way or that you may not even be able to publish anymore, remember that it's … Continue reading Friendly Writing Reminder
+We need a thunderstorm to get a rainbow.
+So, if it seems like it's not going your way or that you may not publish anymore, remember it's all a process.
+It doesn't happen over … Continue reading Friendly writing reminder